FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 The current replicas is 0 as there is no load on the server.

 >📷 Take a screenshot of your Horizontal Pod Autoscaler and save it as a .jpg or .png with the filename `hpa.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+You will be prompted to upload the screenshot in the Peer Assignment.

 2. Open another new terminal and enter the below command to generate load on the app to observe the autoscaling (Please ensure your port-forward command is running.
 In case you have stopped your application, please run the port-forward command to re-run the application at port 3000.)